guyslook/mg/src/pages/training-and-workshops.md

-      If we have built your website, we will teach you how to use it as part of the work we do when handing the site over to you, however if someone else built your website we can teach you how to mange your website either as part of a website audit or as a one off training session.
+      If we have built your website, we will teach you how to use it as part of the work we do when handing the site over to you.
+However, if someone else built your website we can teach you how to manage your content either as part of a website audit or in a one off training session.

       **Software training**